cvs-health/testilo/README.md

 ```

 When a user invokes `compare` in this example, the `call` module:
-- gets the comparison module `cp25a` from its JSON file `cp25a.json` in the `process.env.COMPAREPROCDIR` directory
+- gets the template and the comparison module from subdirectory `cp25a` in the `process.env.COMPAREPROCDIR` directory
 - gets all the reports in the `process.env.REPORTDIR_SCORED` directory
 - writes the comparison report as an HTML file named `legislators.html` to the `process.env.REPORTDIR__COMPARATIVE` directory

 When a user invokes `compare`, no selection is possible; all reports in the `process.env.REPORTDIR_SCORED` directory are compared.

 The comparative reports created by `compare` are HTML files, and they expect a `style.css` file to exist in their directory.
 The `reports/comparative/style.css` file in Testilo is an appropriate stylesheet to be copied into the directory where comparative reports are written.